-Need help applying for SNAP or have questions?
+Need help applying for the Supplemental Nutrition Assistance Program (SNAP) or have questions?
 Request a follow up from our outreach team:

 Please note that emailing and texting are the fastest way to receive service due to our current high call volume.